 Date: 7 December 2022

-On December 15, the “Almanac of Polish Economic Thought of the 20th Century”, a special publication created by experts from the Academy of Zamość on the initiative of the Institute of Finance, will have its premiere.
-The InFin’s partnership with the Academy, as part of this unique project, was aimed at commemorating the profiles and ideas of the most outstanding Polish economists over the decades.
+“The Almanac of Polish Economic Thought in the 20th Century”, a special publication created by experts from the Academy of Zamość on the initiative of the Institute of Finance, will have its premiere on 15 December.
+The partnership of the Institute of Finance with the Academy, as part of this unique project, was aimed at commemorating the profiles and ideas of the most outstanding Polish economists over the decades.

 Leon Bilinski, source: National State Archives

-Bilinski Leon
+Leon Biliński

 Leopold Caro, source: Electronic Newsletter of the Main Library of Cracow University of Economics

-Cara Leopold
+Leopold Caro